0chain/zboxcli/README.md

 ### Global Flags

-Global Flags are parameters in zbox that can be used with any command to override the default configuration.zbox supports the following global parameters.
+Global Flags are versatile flags within zbox which can be used alongside any command. zbox supports the global parameters mentioned below for overriding the default zbox configuration.

 | Flags                      | Description                                                                                                    | Usage                                            |
 | -------------------------- | -------------------------------------------------------------------------------------------------------------- | ------------------------------------------------ |